kiewic/PowerBI-WaffleChart/tools/usage.md

 #PowerBI Visual Tools (pbiviz) - Usage Guide

-The easiest way to create custom visuals is by using the PowerBI command line tools which can be easily to installed via NPM.
-The command line tools provide everything you need to develop visuals and test them in live PowerBI reports and dashboards.

-**Features:**

-* Visual project generation
-* TypeScript compilation
-* Less compilation
-* Automatic live reload
-* pbiviz packaging (for distribution)

-##Basic Setup

 Before you can get started you'll need to install the tools.
-This should only take a few seconds.
+This should only take a few minutes.

 ####Dependencies